 In 2017, advocates tracked at least 29 deaths of transgender people in the United States due to fatal violence, the most ever recorded.
 These victims were killed by acquaintances, partners and strangers, some of whom have been arrested and charged, while others have yet to be identified.
 Some of these cases involve clear anti-transgender bias.
 In others, the victim’s transgender status may have put them at risk in other ways, such as forcing them into homelessness.

 While the details of these cases differ, it is clear that fatal violence disproportionately affects transgender women of color, and that the intersections of racism, sexism, homophobia and transphobia conspire to deprive them of employment, housing, healthcare and other necessities, barriers that make them vulnerable.

-Sadly, 2018 has already seen at least one transgender person fatally shot or killed by other violent means.
+Sadly, 2018 has already seen at least 26 transgender people fatally shot or killed by other violent means.
 As HRC continues to work toward justice and equality for transgender people, we mourn those we have lost:

 - Christa Leigh Steele-Knudslien, 42, was found dead in her home on January 5 in North Adams, Massachusetts.
 Steele-Knudslien organized and produced the Miss Trans New England and other pageants, and was loved and known by many in both the local and national trans community.

 - Viccky Gutierrez, 33, a transgender woman from Honduras was stabbed and had her body set ablaze inside her Los Angeles home on January 10.
 Friends described her as “a young trans Latina immigrant woman whose warm smile would give anyone comfort.”

 - Celine Walker, 36, was fatally shot in a hotel room on on February 4 in Jacksonville, Florida.
 It was not known for several days that Walker was trans because local police claimed to not refer to victims as transgender.
 Investigators are still looking for a suspect in her death.